- Search The Registry

-From a broken home in Chicago, Ill., White found that he could draw at the age of seven.
-He studied violin for many years acquiring a permanent love for music.
-An avid reader, he once said "A book that fascinated me and opened up new vistas, was Dr. Alain Locke's The New Negro.
+From a broken home in Chicago, Ill., White found that he could draw at seven.
+He studied violin for many years, acquiring a permanent love for music.
+An avid reader, he once said, "A book that fascinated me and opened up new vistas was Dr. Alain Locke's The New Negro.
 I had never realized that Negro people had done so much in the world of culture, that they had contributed so much to the development of America, it became a kind of secret life, a new world of facts and ideas."

 White studied at the Chicago Art Institute and the Art Students League.
-By completing the course, White qualified for employment with the Works Project Administration (WPA), it was during these year that he learned the desire to use his craft in altering the preconceived “Black image” in America.
-In 1941, White married sculptor Elizabeth Catlett while at Dillard University in New Orleans.
-In 1942, the two came to New York City and White developed an influential relationship with Viktor Lowenfeld, an Austrian psychologist.
+By completing the course, White qualified for employment with the Works Project Administration (WPA), it was during these years that he learned the desire to use his craft in altering the preconceived “Black image” in America.
+In 1941, White married sculptor Elizabeth Catlett at Dillard University in New Orleans.
+In 1942, the two came to New York City, and White developed an influential relationship with Viktor Lowenfeld, an Austrian psychologist.

-A spirited yet frail man, Charles White taught at the Otis Art Institute in Los Angeles from 1965 until his death in 1979.
+A spirited yet frail man, Charles White taught at the Otis Art Institute in Los Angeles from 1965 until he died in 1979.